 - Users complained about VirtualBoxVM.exe error and the most probable cause points to the graphics card drivers.

-VirtualBox is a great virtual machine software, but many users reported VirtualBoxVM.exe error while using it.
+VirtualBox is all in all a great virtual machine software, but unfortunately, many users reported VirtualBoxVM.exe errors while using it.

-This problem will prevent you completely from running a virtual machine on your PC, but there’s a way to fix it.
+This problem will prevent you completely from running a virtual machine on your PC, but there are ways to fix it.

 Here’s how one user described the problem on the Spiceworks forum: